-In response to changing educational requirements and practice standards for Physical Therapists, the Department of Physical Therapy at The University of Scranton is replacing the current Master of Physical Therapy (MPT) with a Doctor of Physical Therapy (DPT).
-Beginning in the fall of 2004, freshmen will no longer be admitted into the MPT program.
+In response to the changing educational requirements and practice standards for Physical Therapists, the Department of Physical Therapy at the University of Scranton has replaced the Masters of Physical Therapy (MPT) degree with the Doctor of Physical Therapy (DPT).
+Qualified DPT candidates will have earned a baccalaureate degree, completed all of the required prerequisites, and met the academic and professional behavior standards set forth the by the Department of Physical Therapy.
+Our Department strives to enroll graduate-level students who are academically strong, caring, and committed to the profession of physical therapy.